marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/generics-in-java-vs-dotnet.md

 public <T> void add(List<Object> item){ }
 ```

-The way to solve this in Java is to not do overloading, and to instead give each method a unique names.
+The way to solve this in Java is to not do overloading, and to instead give each method a unique name.
+For example: ``addIntList``  ``addStringList``.

 #### C#